Experimental Military Unit: October 1968 – September 1969

 On 23 October, the EMU met heavy resistance near Bến Tre while performing insertions and extractions of the 9th Division.
 Two helicopters crashed and were destroyed, and another seven damaged, but there were no aircrew casualties.

 From November, the EMU was assigned to operate from Bearcat Base (operating base of the 222nd Aviation Battalion) near Biên Hòa, at the same time as their duties expanded to include supporting Royal Thai Army forces.

 In January 1969, a RAN pilot was killed when his helicopter made contact with power lines during bad weather.

 In mid-February, a gunship was shot down in Vĩnh Long by a VC force.
 The aircrew survived, and used the gunship's door-mounted M60 machine guns to keep the VC at bay until another EMU helicopter could rescue them.
 The VC commenced sporadic mortar attacks on Bearcat on 22 February, forcing the EMU to evacuate their helicopters and support personnel to Blackhorse six times over the next seven days.

 On 31 May, an EMU gunship escorting a formation near Đồng Tâm Base Camp came under heavy fire and crashed, killing all aboard.
-Door Gunner, Leading Aircrewman Noel Shipp, the only Australian in the crew, continued to fire as the helicopter hit the ground and was later honored with a Recruit Division in his name at the RAN, Recruit School.
+Door Gunner, Leading Aircrewman Noel Shipp, the only Australian in the crew, continued to fire as the helicopter hit the ground, a campaign to bestow Shipp with the Victoria Cross failed and he was instead honored with a Recruit Division in his name at the RAN, Recruit School.

 On 16 June, an Australian gunner aboard a Slick was wounded while providing covering fire for a medical evacuation of South Vietnamese soldiers near Cái Bè.

 Despite the start of the wet season in June, PAVN activity increased.
 This, combined with the loss of several helicopters and the replacement of the US 9th Infantry Division with the less professional ARVN 7th and 9th Divisions as part of the 'Vietnamization' process, increased the EMU's workload.

 RANHFV 3 began to rotate in from 10 September, and was completed by late September.